-COVID-19 is a disease caused by a new strain of Coronavirus, SARs-CoV-2.
+COVID-19 is a virus caused by a new strain of Coronavirus, SARs-CoV-2.
 It was first identified in Wuhan, Hubei Province, China, where it has caused a large and ongoing outbreak.
 It has since spread widely around the world.
 On 11 March 2020, the WHO declared COVID-19 a pandemic.

 Member Services Support

 The COVID-19 outbreak has spread globally.
 On the 11 March 2020 the WHO made the assessment that COVID-19 can be categorised as a pandemic, and is calling everyone to take urgent action.
 The Johns Hopkins interactive map allows tracking of reported cases internationally.

 Member Services should review their plans for both the upcoming seasonal influenza and for COVID-19 pandemic.
 In Australia, COVID-19 may overlap with seasonal influenza, with knock on effects for Community, health care workers, and health services.
-Unlike COVID-19, influenza has both a vaccine and treatment with antivirals that can help to control the disease.
-Preventing and managing influenza will be extremely important this year.
+Unlike COVID-19, influenza has both a vaccine and treatment with antivirals that can help to control the virus.

 Resources for healthcare professionals